RubenTheCoder/RubenTheCoder/README.md

 # RubenTheCoder

 ## 🙂 About me
+- 🖥 I program mostly Back-end code, but can also program Front-end
+- 💎 I aim to deliver a high quality end product
-- 🖥 I don't like GitHub
+- 🦑 I don't like GitHub and GitHub doesn't like me

 ## ⭐️ Expertise